rubyonjets/jets/docs/_docs/iam-policies.md

 ## IAM Policies Inheritance

 IAM policies defined at lower levels of precedence **inherit** and include the policies from the higher levels of precedence.
-This is done so you do not have to duplicate your IAM policies when you only need to add a simple additional permission.
+This is done so you do not have to duplicate your IAM policies when you only need to add simple additional permissions.
 For example, the default application-wide IAM policy looks something like this:

 ```ruby
 [{